Skip to contents

 Introduction

 The MetaboCrates package provides tools for processing and analyzing targeted metabolomics data (e.g., generated using Biocrates® kits).
 You can easily upload data and perform automated preprocessing, such as data cleaning and missing value imputation, followed by visualizations and descriptive statistics for data exploration.
-The package also includes tools for quality control and outlier detection.
+The package also includes tools for quality control, outlier detection and prediction.

 Getting started